kmurata798/WeVoteServer/README.md

 it up to voters, and let voters Support/Oppose and Like ballot items.
 We are also building tools to capture and share voter guide data.

-You can see our current alpha version for recent national and some reigonal elections here:  https://WeVote.US/
+You can see our current alpha version for recent national and some regional elections here:  https://WeVote.US/

 To get started as a We Vote developer, <a href="https://www.clahub.com/agreements/wevote/WeVoteServer">sign the Contributor License Agreement</a>.

 ## Installing Python/Django API Server

-We have two sets of install instuctions, the first is a simplified version specifically for the Mac, and the second is a more detailed set with more options for Linux and AWS
+We have two sets of install instructions, the first is a simplified version specifically for the Mac, and the second is a more detailed set with more options for Linux and AWS

 1. Use these [Simplified Instructions for Mac](docs/README_MAC_SIMPLIFIED_INSTALL.md) leveraging the free (and powerful) PyCharm IDE and debugger (**recommended!**)